Donald Trump Says Kim Kardashian Has A ‘Good Heart,’ Denies Helping Kanye West’s Election Campaign

 — CBS News (@CBSNews) August 5, 2020

-Trump did ultimately flat out deny having anything to do with the 43-year-old rapper’s election plans.
+Trump did eventually flat out deny having anything to do with the 43-year-old rapper’s election plans.

-“No, I don’t have anything to do with him getting on the ballot,” he said, concluding that we would have to wait to find out if is officially part of the election.
+“No, I don’t have anything to do with him getting on the ballot,” he said, concluding that we would all just have to wait and find out what happens.

-In response, Hollywood Life reached out to the Republican Party and Ruhland for comment.
+In response to the conference, Hollywood Life reached out to the Republican Party and Ruhland for comment.

-Tim Murtaugh, the Trump 2020 campaign Communications Director said, “There’s no conflict to waive but we have no knowledge of anything Kanye West is doing or who is doing it for him.”
+Tim Murtaugh, the Trump 2020 campaign Communications Director, said, “There’s no conflict to waive but we have no knowledge of anything Kanye West is doing or who is doing it for him.”

 The president’s latest remarks on West echo similar statements he has made in the past.
-In early July, Trump learned of the 43-year-old’s POTUS plans and said he got along well with the rapper.

-“He’s always going to be for us,” Trump said at the time.
+In early July, when Trump learned of the rapper’s POTUS plans, he remarked that West was “always going to be for us.”